 Meanwhile, the same report states that new insurance policies are being developed for lenders who issue art-backed loans.
 These plans are designed to protect lenders from the risks involved when the borrower is allowed to keep the piece during the loan.

 In the past, we have seen how collateral loans guaranteed by art have helped people and institutions with their financial needs.
 In 2009, the Metropolitan Opera used two murals as collateral for a loan.
 During the same year, Annie Leibovitz, a famous portrait photographer, has used the copyright of her artwork as leverage in order to pay her mortgage debt.

 Clearly, your art collection can help you overcome money challenges or assist you with accomplishing your financial goals.
 If you’re interested in taking this type of loan, Biltmore can help you out.
-Get in touch with our team and set a free and no-obligation appointment with us.
+Get in touch with our team and get a free and no-obligation appraisal with us.

 You may also use our Online Appraisal Form and attach photos of your art piece.